IngoHaumann-TomTom/tomtom-digital-cockpit-sdk-examples/docs/portal/src/documentation/tutorials-and-examples/basics/use-an-ivi-data-source.md

 ## Overview of the example application

-The example application contains an `AccountService` which exposes all available accounts to its clients.
+The example application contains an `AccountsService` which exposes all available accounts to its clients.
 It uses an `IviDataSource` for this.
 The example demonstrates how to implement an `IviDataSource` on the service side and how to use it in the account frontend.